peterhinch/micropython-samples/README.md

 ds3231_pb: Driver for the DS3231 low cost precison RTC, including a facility to calibrate the Pyboard's RTC from the DS3231

-radio: A trivial class simplifying the use of the nRF24L01 radio for the case where a wireless link between two devices is required.

 Buildcheck: Raise an exception if a firmware build is earlier than a given date.

 Any code placed here is released under the MIT License (MIT).